WaveLedger¶

 API Reference

 Every public REST endpoint: wallet, chat, contract playground, explorer, admin.
-With request/response examples for each.
+Request and response shapes for each.

 -